 The problem with being saved by God's grace and human works is that human works are never sufficient to please God.
 God is infinite and holy.
 How can we finite sinners ever hope to please God by our deeds?

 Muslims need the Gospel

-Instead of relying in any way on our own works, the Gospel of Jesus teaches us we do not have to do that.
+Instead of relying in any way on our own works, the Gospel of Jesus teaches us that we do not have to do that.
 The Gospel of Jesus is that He died for our sins and rose again from the dead (1 Cor.
 15:1-4).
 He fulfilled all the Law, so we don't have to (Rom.
 8:3-4).
 He took our place and received the punishment due our sins (2 Cor.
 5:21).
-Because we are sinners and because we cannot please an infinitely Holy God on our own and because we can never fulfill the Law of God perfectly and because God's eyes are too pure to look upon evil (Hab.
+Because we are sinners and cannot please an infinitely Holy God on our own and because we can never fulfill the Law of God perfectly, and because God's eyes are too pure to look upon evil (Hab.
 1:13), salvation must be by total grace (Eph.
 2:8).
 Salvation must be the work of God--not of man (Gal.
 2:21).

 1 John 5:13 says, "These things were written so you may know you have eternal life . . . " Can the Muslim say he knows he has eternal life?
 He cannot.
 I know I do as a Christian precisely because it is not of my works.
 So, why would a Muslim want me to give up my assurance and free gift of salvation found in Jesus for the Islamic system of works that, at best, only provides the possibility of salvation if I have been sincere enough and if I have done enough good works?

 - 1. There are many Muslims who believe that if a Muslim dies in battle defending Allah, that he is guaranteed to go to heaven.